Max Zorin: Behind the scenes

-The role was initially offered to David Bowie, who turned it down, saying, "I didn't want to spend five months watching my stunt double fall off cliffs."
+The role of Max Zorin was initially offered to David Bowie, who turned it down, saying, "I didn't want to spend five months watching my stunt double fall off cliffs."
 Rutger Hauer also turned down the part, before Christopher Walken signed on.

 Legal problems arose before the film's release when producers became aware there was a pre-existing similarly named Zoran Corporation which made microchips.
 The Zoran Corporation threatened to sue for defamation.
 Pre-production crew had neglected to do a trademark search prior to filming.
 The parties came to an agreement and, because of this, A View to a Kill is the first 007 film with a legal disclaimer inserted at the beginning.